deepsense-ai/seahorse/docs/operations/write_dataframe.md

 includeOperationsMenu: true
 ---

-Write DataFrame saves a DataFrame to a specified data storage.
+A `Write DataFrame` operation saves a [DataFrame](../classes/dataframe.html) to a specified data storage.

 It supports writing files (CSV, JSON or PARQUET) to the local file system, Amazon S3 and HDFS.
 The output will be a Hadoop-compatible partitioned file.